Three top day trips from Marmaris

 Step into her shoes on a trip to Cleopatra Island, which has exceptionally white sand, so rare and beautiful that you aren't allowed to take even a grain home with you.
 Apart from sunbathing and enjoying the beach, you can visit an ancient amphitheatre and Byzantine city walls on this day trip from Marmaris.

-The longest but most rewarding day trip from Marmaris you might want to take is to the world famous ancient site of Ephesus and the town of Selcuk where it's located.
+The longest but most rewarding day trip from Marmaris you might want to take is to the world-famous ancient site of Ephesus and the town of Selcuk where it's located.

-Given its popularity, naturally, it's very busy all year round, and if you opt for a guided tour you can feel quite rushed on your day trip from Marmaris.
-It's much easier and more enjoyable to do your homework and walk around on your own, looking at the ancient Roman streets and houses, the Library of Celsus, the temple of Hadrian, and the amphitheatre.
+Given its popularity, naturally, it's very busy all year round, and if you opt for a guided tour you can feel quite rushed.
+It's much easier and more enjoyable to do your homework and walk around on your own, looking at the ancient Roman streets and houses, the Library of Celsus, the Temple of Hadrian and the amphitheatre.

 Among them, you'll find the famous statue of the Anatolian goddess Kybele.
-Reconstructions of Roman villas give an insight into the life at the time, and massive statues from the Hellenistic period are displayed in the other rooms of this fabulous museum.
+Reconstructions of Roman villas give an insight into the life at the time and massive statues from the Hellenistic period are also displayed in this fabulous museum.

-Lastly on this history day trip from Marmaris, at the bottom of the hill you come across a single, broken column which is all that's left from one of the Seven Wonders of the Ancient World: the Temple of Artemis.
+Lastly on this day of history, at the bottom of the hill you come across a single, broken column which is all that's left from one of the Seven Wonders of the Ancient World: the Temple of Artemis.